 The Horse's Eyes

 When you're looking at your horse, pay attention to their eyes.
-These cues are subtle, but you can catch a sign something is wrong early if you learn to read your horse's eyes.
+These cues are subtle, but you can catch a sign that something is wrong early if you learn to read your horse's eyes.

 - Eyes wide open.
 A fearful or aggressive horse will usually keep their eyes wide open and look straight ahead.